LucaVaccaro/Unix-LIA-Project/README.md

 # LIA Project – Web Server VPS using Lightsail (Debian)

-This project sets up a secure web server on Lightsail using Debian 12.
+## Project Proposal:

+The goal of this project is to set up a secure and automated web server environment using a VPS hosted on AWS Lightsail running Debian 12.
+The web server will serve a simple static website (index.html and style.css) and support automatic deployment triggered by GitHub commits via a webhook.
+This setup is aimed at a fictitious small business or developer who needs a low-cost, reliable server with minimal maintenance, basic security, and streamlined deployment.

+Key components integrated into the project include:

+- Basic system setup and security (user accounts, SSH keys, firewall configuration)
+- Web server setup using Nginx for lightweight and efficient service
+- Automated deployment triggered by webhook and GitHub commits

 ## Features